Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 While IoT sensors and integrated workplace management systems can add a great deal of building intelligence, a full building automation system is much easier to implement if it’s incorporated into the early design stages.

-Building management systems connected to the IoT and smart technology enable organizations to not just collect data about the workplace and workforce but also make that data actionable.
-Facilities teams and corporate real estate managers can use these technologies to better understand how existing space is used and whether they need to expand or consolidate their portfolio.
+Building facility management systems connected to the IoT and smart technology enable organizations to not just collect data about the workplace and workforce but also make that data actionable.
+Facilities management teams and corporate real estate managers can use these technologies to better understand how existing space is used and whether they need to expand or consolidate their portfolio.

 The sales of professional cleaning robots have steadily increased since 2015.
 This is due to the multiple advantages they offer, including decreased labor expenses, the ability to perform tasks outside of work hours, increased efficiency via automation and reduced safety risks.
 Some enterprises are also experimenting with using robots for security patrols as well as greeting visitors.